Who is Simon Rimmer? Everything you need to know about the Sunday Brunch presenter and Strictly Come Dancing contestant

 Dance: Charleston to Fit As A Fiddle (And Ready For Love) by Gene Kelly

-The Judges’ verdict: Oh dear, Simon.
-He was stuck on 19 points for the past three weeks and now he’s ended up in the dance-off.
-The Scouse chef didn’t wow the judges with his first performance – as Darcey said, “you went for it, it was sweet and charming but the recipe was missing some ingredients, lacked swivel, musicality and character.”
-Simon replied that he can’t swivel after he snapped his Achilles tendon a few years ago, to which Craig responded:”no swivel on your good leg either, darling.”
+The judges’ verdict: Oh dear, Simon.
+He was stuck on 19 points for the past three weeks and then he ended up in the dance-off.
+Again.
+The Scouse chef didn’t wow the judges with his first performance.
+Darcey said, “you went for it, it was sweet and charming but the recipe was missing some ingredients, lacked swivel, musicality and character.”
+Simon replied that he can’t swivel after he snapped his Achilles tendon a few years ago, to which Craig responded that there was “no swivel on your good leg either, darling.”
 Ouch!

 It left Rimmer in the dance-off with Brian Conley and his partner Amy Dowden, where all three judges (fourth judge Bruno Tonioli being absent) chose to save Simon and Karen.